RUN SOUTH AFRICA FAQS

 How far do I have to be able to run?

 There is no set requirement, but we recommend that you be comfortable with daily running or at least hiking (note: most people don't run every day at home, but have no problem doing so during a trip!).
-All routes are adjustable in terms of distance (expect daily options of 3-10 miles with one designated long run day of up to 20 miles), and plans will be tweaked according to the ability mix of the group.
+All routes are adjustable in terms of distance (expect daily options of 3-10 miles with 2 designated long run days of up to 20 miles), and plans will be tweaked according to the ability mix of the group.
 And as with all of our trips, you always have the option of taking the day off!

 What sort of terrain will we be running on?